sacherjj/CasperLabs/docs/SYSTEMD.md

 #### CasperLabs Node Unit File

 By default this file points to the `example-configuration.toml`.
-You will want want to update this in `/etc/systemd/system/casperlabs-node.service` to point to the configuration you updated for youself.
+You will want to update this in `/etc/systemd/system/casperlabs-node.service` to point to the configuration you updated for youself.
 In the below, case I changed it to point to `prod-configuration.toml`: